Situation before reforms under the Employment Rights Act 2025

-Enforcement of the rules relating to minimum wage, holiday pay, statutory sick pay, agency workers, licensing standards for gangmasters and parts of the Modern Slavery Act 2015, is undertaken currently by a mixture of individuals bringing claims and different state enforcement bodies (such as HMRC, the Employment Agency Standards Inspectorate and the Gangmasters and Labour Abuse Authority).
+Enforcement of the statutory rules relating to minimum wage, holiday pay, sick pay, agency workers, licensing standards for gangmasters and parts of the Modern Slavery Act 2015, was undertaken by a mixture of individuals bringing claims and different state enforcement bodies (such as HMRC, the Employment Agency Standards Inspectorate and the Gangmasters and Labour Abuse Authority).

-A new Fair Work Agency (FWA) will be introduced amalgamating the above various enforcement bodies into a new single enforcement body with extended reach.
-The FWA will also introduce the state enforcement of holiday pay for the first time.
+A new Fair Work Agency (FWA) was established on 7 April 2026 which amalgamates various of the above enforcement bodies into a new single enforcement body with extended reach, and introduces state enforcement of holiday entitlements and pay for the first time.

-The FWA will have wide-ranging powers aimed at strengthening enforcement of certain workplace rights.
+The FWA has wide-ranging powers aimed at strengthening enforcement of the relevant workplace rights.
 Briefly summarised, it will investigate and take action against businesses that do not comply with the law.

-The FWA’s powers will include being able to inspect workplaces and to require employers to produce evidence to demonstrate compliance with relevant employment laws, as well as the power to issue Notices of Underpayment and penalties in relation to the national minimum wage and holiday pay.
+The FWA’s powers include being able to inspect workplaces and to require employers to produce evidence to demonstrate compliance with relevant employment laws, as well as the power to issue Notices of Underpayment and penalties.

-Notably, the FWA will be able to bring tribunal claims on behalf of workers – even if the worker chooses not to.
-The FWA will also have the power to provide legal assistance for employment-related proceedings, and to recover enforcement costs from employers against whom enforcement action has been taken for non-compliance.
+Notably, the FWA has the power to bring tribunal claims on behalf of workers – even if the worker chooses not to.
+The FWA can also provide legal assistance for employment-related proceedings, and recover enforcement costs from employers against whom enforcement action has been taken for non-compliance.

 What you need to do